tGhattas/local-jamba/README.md

-## Jamba PDF Chat CLI
+## JambaShrimp (`jash`)

-Playful command-line interface for chatting with an entire PDF at once using AI21's Jamba Reasoning 3B (GGUF build).
-The CLI loads the whole document into the prompt (no RAG) to highlight the model's 128K+ context window.
+Playful command-line interface for chatting with any PDF or crawled documentation site using AI21's Jamba Reasoning 3B (GGUF build).
+The CLI can:

+- load entire PDFs directly into the prompt for ad-hoc question answering
+- crawl documentation sites (recursively) and ground answers with a local FAISS index (RAG)
+- cache indexes per URL so you can come back later—even offline—and keep chatting

+The product name is **JambaShrimp**, and its CLI entry point is the shortened `jash`.

 ### Requirements